ofuochi/battleship-game/README.md

 Almost all components of the game is modelled into a class to be as object oriented as possible.
 Some of the components/objects include

 * **Player** which represents a player in the game
-* **BattleBoard** which represent a players first board where the ships are going to seat
+* **BattleBoard** which represent a player's first board where the ships are going to seat
-* **MapBoard** which represents a players map board where they record the moves made by their opponent
+* **MapBoard** which represents a player's map board where they record the moves made by their opponent
 * **Coordinate** which represents the x/y coordinate on the board (labeled A-Z on the rows and 1-10 on the column)
 * **ShipPosition** which holds information about a ship's current position
 * **Game** which the game itself